gclarkjr5/iceberg_pres/iceberg/src/demo_spark.md

 # Demo w/ Spark

-- Demo
-    - show some examples using Spark
-    - Spark is currently the most feature rich
+- spark is most feature rich engine
-    - example of architecture setup
+- quick review of demo setup
-    - agenda:
+    - pulling in the runtime jar
+    - defining the catalog and catalog type
-        - show setup (runtime jar, catalog definition, thriftserver for DBeaver)
+    - using thriftserver for better data view (DBeaver)
 - create a table with data
 - perform DDL and view metadata changes
 - show example of rolling back to a snapshot
-        - show merge statement for bronze to silver
+- show merge example
-        - drop table;
+- demo some DML